-- Slice the brioche length-ways in 1 cm slices.
+- Slice the brioche length-ways in roughly 1/2 inch slices (1 cm).
 Roll out thinly with a rolling pin.
-Cut the brioche into four disks measuring 7 cm (to fit the bottoms of the molds), four disks measuring 5 cm for the tops of the molds, and four rectangles measuring 5 cm x 2.5 cm to fit the sides (each rectangle will be used to line the inside walls of one mold).
+Cut the brioche into four disks measuring 3 inch (7 cm) to fit the bottoms of each mold), four disks measuring 2 inches (5 cm) for the tops of the molds, and four rectangles measuring 2 x 1 inches (5 cm x 2.5 cm) to fit the sides (each rectangle will be used to line the inside walls of one mold).

 - Dip both sides of the brioche pieces into the juice and line the base and sides of the molds.

 - Mix the berries with the remaining juice and fill the center of the mold.
 Place the remaining circles of brioche on top and press down.

 - Place a tray or plate on top and allow to cool under weight, overnight.